zchochul/AliceO2/README.md

 </details>

 ## Updating ALICE system
 ALICE O2 Framework is constantly evolving so remember to stay up-to-date with the official repo.
+It would be ideal to update it everyday, but try to do it at least once a week.
 To update it you need to do the following: <br><br>
 In `alice/O2` type <br>

 ```c